chevillardf/BB-SAR/README.md

 ![Python](https://img.shields.io/badge/License-GNU_GPL_v3.0-red)

 **BB-SAR** is a web application designed for analyzing structure-activity relationships (SAR) at the building block (BB) level.
 It facilitates data-driven decision-making in medicinal chemistry projects by focusing on a defined **chemical series**.

+For a detailed explanation of the BB-SAR method and its applications in medicinal chemistry, please refer to our published article: https://pubs.acs.org/doi/10.1021/acs.jcim.4c02121

 ![bb-sar_toc](https://github.com/user-attachments/assets/5ea529d9-af3b-4741-89b9-56e804bad3a7)

 ## Table of Contents